bobbyjim/cargocult/README.md

 * Constant expressions are always folded at compile time, including bitwise ops, math, and field offsets.
 * This is a high-level sketch intended for reference, not a full parser grammar.
-* Macro support via #DEFINE works well with the static model; preprocess these before parsing expressions.
+* MACRO DIVISION works well with the static model; preprocess these before parsing expressions.
 * ENUM SECTION is modeled explicitly like CONST SECTION.
 * Array slices use an extended lvalue grammar: buffer[64..128] or buffer[3].
 * Pragmas attach to var-decl or proc-decl.
 Store these in the AST as a list of symbols and optional values.